lamark pixel

 • Call attorney.
 Let your attorney know right away that you have been injured.
 Starting on your case right away protects you from having to talk to the insurance company, protects your rights as a claimant, puts the insurance company on notice that you take this accident seriously, and helps give your Nashville motorcycle lawyer plenty of time to collect evidence.

 This cannot be stressed enough, if you are unable to perform any of the steps above, that is completely understandable.
-If you can call a family member for help, or 911 at the very least, they can help gather the most basic necessary information that is needed at that time.
+But these steps matters, because any gaps or uncertainty can affect how fault is assigned in your claim.

 How Does Shared Fault Affect a Claim?